Microsoft OneNote: How to use

 Image showing the various parts of a OneNote Notebook.

-*Hint As well as creating new sections you can also create Section Groups by right-clicking on any of the pre-existing groups or the area they inhabit and selecting New Section Group.
-A section group differs from a standard group as it allows the further organisation of sections, they allow you to group multiple related sections.
+*Hint As well as creating new sections, it is possible to also create Section Groups by right-clicking on any of the pre-existing groups or the area they inhabit and selecting New Section Group.
+A section group differs from a standard group in that it allows the further organisation of sections, it allows you to group multiple related sections.

 Image showing a Section Group on a OneNote Notebook.